-This year, we are proud to collaborate with EAT St. Louis Food Tours for food tours in two popular St. Louis neighborhoods: The Hill and Historic Soulard.
+This year, we are proud to collaborate with EAT St. Louis Food Tours for a food tour to Historic Soulard.

 Historic Soulard Food Tour

 On this walking tour, sample the fun and fare of one of St. Louis’ unique historical areas when you tour the eclectic and amazing Soulard neighborhood.
 Enjoy Soulard’s European-inspired architecture and a variety of restaurants/pubs at the heart of St. Louis’ Mardi Gras Celebration.
 You will experience 11+ tastings, bites and sips, varying from Mexicali street food to the St. Louis Gerber and craft beers.
 You’ll also learn the colorful history of the Soulard Market, and enjoy the area’s history and architectural styling of the unique row houses and flounder houses.

 ANNOUNCEMENT: The “Taste of the Hill” food tour has been canceled.
 All registrants will be contacted for refunds or transfers to the “Historic Soulard” food tour.

 Each Food Tour excursion is an add-on event for $53 and includes your Ticket and Bus Transportation to/from the tour starting point.
 Click here to purchase your ticket to the food tours.
 Maximum of 20 attendees per tour.
 For more information about this exciting event, visit eatsaintlouis.com

 Forest Park is a jewel in St. Louis’s crown and during Saturday afternoon of HiBearNation 23, we are offering you a chance to experience some of our city’s greatest cultural treasures within this 1,371-acre, 141-year-old park.
 Famed as the site of the historic 1904 World’s Fair, Forest Park boasts many beloved attractions such as the Saint Louis Zoo and St. Louis Art Museum.